opensearch-project/project-website/_posts/2022-11-20-point-in-time.md

 ### Use the PIT functionality

-Follow these steps to use a PIT.
+Follow these steps to use PIT.

 **Step 1: Create a PIT**